Ohio Department of Agriculture

 Latest Developments

-H2Ohio and COSI Celebrate Water on Earth Day
+H2Ohio and COSI Partner to Celebrate Clean Water Ahead of Earth Day

-As part of Governor Mike DeWine’s H2Ohio initiative, agency directors from the Ohio Department of Agriculture (ODA), Ohio Department of Natural Resources (ODNR), the Ohio EPA, and the Ohio Lake Erie Commission (OLEC) joined COSI’s CEO for an Earth Day celebration...
+As part of Governor Mike DeWine’s H2Ohio initiative, agency directors from the Ohio Department of Agriculture (ODA), Ohio Department of Natural Resources (ODNR), the Ohio Environmental Protection Agency (OEPA), and the Ohio Lake Erie Commission (OLEC) partnered for a...

 Contact Your Soil and Water Conservation District